 How Often Should Scrubber Brush Heads Be Replaced for Toilet Cleaning?

 You should replace your scrubber brush head every 3 to 6 months, depending on use.
-If you notice fraying, lingering odors, or reduced cleaning power, you’ll want to swap it sooner for better hygiene.
+If you notice fraying, lingering odors, bent bristles, or reduced cleaning power, you’ll want to swap it sooner for better hygiene.

 Are Electric Spin Scrubbers Safe to Use With Toilet Disinfectants?